tux234/intune-to-fleet/README.md

 ## Contributing

-The script is designed for ~80% coverage of common Intune policies.
+The script is designed for ~80% coverage of standard Intune policies.
 For edge cases:

 1. Add patterns to the `$booleanFormatPolicies` array
 2. Create resolver map entries for complex policies